NeoZorK/neozork-hld-prediction/docs/exchange-rate-api-complete.md

 ## Overview

-The Exchange Rate API (exchangerate-api.com) data source provides access to **current foreign exchange rates** for currency pairs.
-This integration allows you to fetch and analyze current exchange rate data for various currency pairs using the tool's indicator calculation and visualization capabilities.
+The Exchange Rate API (exchangerate-api.com) data source provides access to **current and historical foreign exchange rates** for currency pairs.
+This integration supports both:

-**IMPORTANT**: This integration only provides **current/real-time exchange rates**.
-The free plan does not support historical data.
-Date ranges are ignored and current rates are fetched instead.
+- **Free Plan**: Current/real-time exchange rates only (no historical data)
+- **Paid Plan**: Full historical data access with date ranges

+The tool automatically detects which plan type you have and adjusts functionality accordingly.

 ## Implementation Summary